Restaurant Seating Buyer's Guide

 Another thing to keep in mind that diners generally aren't too thrilled about being squeezed into a restaurant like sardines in a can.
 Resist the urge to pack as much seating into your available space as possible, particularly if it's limited.
 It might seem like it allows you to serve more meals, but it might not be to your advantage, particularly if you're just starting out and haven't made a name for yourself quite yet.

 If the whole town knows that you indisputably offer the best slow-roasted pork, diners are likely to tolerate a little more inconvenience to enjoy it.
 But if they don't yet realize that your pork is to die for, they might expect more in the way of comfort until they get the message.

 And, of course, your goal is to give them both: great pork and a comfortable place to enjoy it.

 The Design of Your Restaurant

-Compact, plastic booths might fit well in a family-friendly diner or other casual eatery, particularly if customers tend to bring their kids with them.
+The design of your restaurant is crucial.
+Compact, plastic booths might fit well in a family-friendly diner or other casual eateries, particularly if customers tend to bring their kids with them.
 Chairs covered with an elegant fabric seat would be a better choice for a fine-dining restaurant.
 Kids spill.
 Plastic is easy to clean up.
 Elegant fabric ... not so much.
 Consider replacement costs along with ambiance when you're purchasing.

 This leads us to your budget.
 Prices for tables and chairs—or booths, stools, and other restaurant seating—can quickly add up.
 You might consume a good portion of your initial startup budget before you know what hit you.
 You might love a certain style of chair, but ask yourself if you really need it.
 Will a cheaper version suffice?